 Further information on how the CAT rates countries (against modelled pathways and fair share) can be found here.

 “Fit for 55” package and REPowerEU Plan

-The “Fit for 55” policy package to achieve the EU’s NDC target was first presented in July 2021 (European Commission, 2021e).
-In May 2022, some of the policy proposals were strengthened as part of the Commission’s response to Russia’s illegal invasion of the Ukraine and the ensuing energy crisis (the REPowerEU Plan) (European Commission, 2022e).
-Most of these policies have now been agreed at the EU level, but still need to be implemented by the member states.
+The “Fit for 55” policy package to achieve the EU’s 2030 NDC target was first presented in July 2021 (European Commission, 2021e).
+In May 2022, some of the policy proposals were strengthened as part of the Commission’s response to Russia’s illegal invasion of Ukraine and the ensuing energy crisis (the REPowerEU Plan) (European Commission, 2022e).
+These policies have now been fully adopted at the EU level, but still need to be implemented by the member states.

 Cross-sectoral policies are briefly discussed below.
 Measures related to renewables, transport, LULUCF, and buildings sectors are described in the respective sections.

-The reform of the EU ETS, agreed in early 2023, increases the emissions reduction target in the sectors covered by the instrument from 43% between 2005 and 2030 to 62% (Council of the European Union, 2023f).
-While the new agreement accelerates emission reductions, especially in the electricity and industry sectors, the provision of free certificates presents a missed opportunity for even faster reductions.
+The reform of the EU ETS, agreed in early 2023, increases the emissions reduction target in the sectors covered by the instrument from 43% between 2005 and 2030 to 62% (European Parliament & Council of the European Union, 2023c).
+While the new agreement accelerates emission reductions, especially in the electricity and industry sectors, the provision of free allowances presents a missed opportunity for even faster reductions.

 Effort Sharing Regulation (ESR)

-In November 2022, the Council and the Parliament agreed on an amendment of the law which increased the emissions reduction for the sectors covered from 30% to 40% below 2005 levels by 2030 (European Parliament & Council of the European Union, 2023i).
+In November 2022, the Council and the Parliament agreed on an amendment of the law increased the emissions reduction for the sectors covered from 30% to 40% below 2005 levels by 2030 (European Parliament & Council of the European Union, 2023i).

 Renewable Energy Directive